sonnym/factorydrone/README.md

 ```

 ## Drush Integration
 Factory Drone provides integration with Drush to facilitate the use of factories even when a bootstrapped Drupal environment is not immediately available.
-Doing so is as simple as running a command such as the following `drush pd-create FACTORY_NAME optional_aguments=optional_values`.
-Read `drush help pd-create` for more information.
+Doing so is as simple as running a command such as the following `drush fd-create FACTORY_NAME optional_aguments=optional_values`.
+Read `drush help fd-create` for more information.